 For smaller areas you can do this by hand – wear gardening gloves to avoid blisters and consider talcum powder for extra comfort too.

 You can get mechanical rakes for larger lawns (sometimes called ‘rakers’ to distinguish them from hand rakes) and some lawnmower manufacturers produce these as attachments for cylinder mowers.

 What is lawn thatch?
-If you look closely at an old lawn that has not been scarified in some time, you’ll find old blades of grass matted down against the earth, mixed in with moss, clover, and other old weeds.
+If you look closely at an old lawn that has not been scarified in some time, you’ll find old blades of grass matted down against the earth, mixed in with other organic matter such as moss, clover, and other old weeds.

 This eventually forms a barrier covering the earth and preventing new blades of grass from growing through so easily.
 In the worst cases it can prevent the lawn’s new growth completely, killing off the grass.

 Scarifying is a mechanical process that cuts through this thatch and removes it, without removing the healthy grass – you need to be careful when scarifying a healthy lawn to avoid damage, but it is a process that is carried out regularly on the best-looking gardens.

 A manual roller scarifier should give acceptable results on a domestic lawn, but you might want to consider an electric or petrol-powered garden de-thatcher with spring tines for larger areas.
 A garden detacher will also provide that little extra oomph when it comes to carving up compacted growth and lifting it away from the healthy lawn.

 You can stop after de-thatching the grass or, for even better results, continue to aerate the soil by scarifying again with a longer blade setting.

 The difference between the two processes depends on whether or not the blades make full contact with the ground – if you allow them to penetrate the earth, they will reduce compaction in the surface and introduce some fresh air into your lawn’s root structure.